payplug/payplug-magento2/README.md

 #### Verifying Crons and Logs

-- Ensure your Magento crontab is correctly configured to run all Magento cron groups, (the **`default`** group should be activated by default).
+- Ensure your Magento crontab is correctly configured to run all Magento cron groups, (the **`payplug`** group should be activated by default after a cron:install).
 - If you need to investigate any issues with these jobs, you can consult the **`var/log/payplug_payments.log`** file to see detailed logs and errors related to the Payplug Payments module’s cron executions.

 For more information on how to properly configure and schedule Magento 2 cron jobs, consult